Jane Prentice, since 2010.

 The LNP preselected Brisbane city councillor Jane Prentice in 2010.
 Prentice won the seat comfortably.
 Michael Johnson ran as an independent, and came fourth with 8.5% of the vote.
 Prentice won a second term in 2013, and a third term in 2016.

-Sitting Liberal National MP Jane Prentice lost party preselection, so will presumably will not run for re-election.
+Sitting Liberal National MP Jane Prentice lost party preselection and is not running for re-election.

 - Peter Cossar (Labor)

 Ryan is a safe LNP seat, although it is one of the stronger Greens seats in Queensland.

 |S Gryphon||Liberal Democrats||2,046||2.2||+2.2||2.1|